rajalaxmiKhatai2002/Learn_Javascript/Assignments/DOM.md

 ->javascript can execute one command at a time and in a specific order so javascript is called synchronous,single thread language.
--->whwn we run javascript code first of all an execution context is created..
+-->whwn we run javascript code first of all an execution context is created.. call stack in javascript:--------
+In JavaScript, the call stack is a mechanism used by the JavaScript engine to keep track of function calls during the execution of a program.
+It operates on the Last-In-First-Out (LIFO) principle, meaning that the last function called is the first one to be resolved.

+When a function is invoked in JavaScript, a new frame is created and pushed onto the call stack.
+This frame contains information about the function, such as its arguments and variables.
+The function's code is then executed, and if the function calls another function, a new frame is created for that function and pushed onto the top of the stack.

+The call stack allows JavaScript to keep track of where it is in a program's execution.
+When a function completes its execution, its frame is popped off the stack, and the control returns to the previous function.
+This process continues until all functions have completed, and the stack becomes empty